hackgvl/OpenData/README.md

 See it in action at https://data.openupstate.org

 ## Recent Progress
-As of July 18th 2017 we have:
+As of August 22nd 2017 we have:

-### Map and Other Open Data for Greenville
+### Map Layers for Greenville
 * 52 Real-time, linkable [GeoJSON-based open map layers](https://data.openupstate.org/map-layers), almost all by [SC Codes students](https://sccodes.org)
-* [A spreadsheet of open data sets](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) which anyone can edit
+* [A spreadsheet of existing and potential open data sets](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) which anyone can edit
+* For Robots/Coders JSON and XML with [documentation on how to GET, POST, PATCH to the REST API](https://github.com/codeforgreenville/OpenData/issues/17), including filtering the data.

 ### Meetup Data For Greenville
 * For Humans, [a list of all tech organizations](https://data.openupstate.org/organizations/all)